ASEIITO/xiepu/README.md

 This repository provides a dataset of economic policy uncertainty (EPU) using Xi Jinping textual data (we call XiEPU).
 We developed an original EPU by using a text dataset of the Chinese President’s speeches and reports from November 2012 to December 2021 in our paper (Ito, Lim, and Zhang 2023).

 ## Background
- Led by [Baker et al (2016)](https://academic.oup.com/qje/article/131/4/1593/2468873), the EPU has become widely used by academics as well as financial institutions including central banks; [the EPU website](https://www.policyuncertainty.com/) lists 28 country indices as of January 2023.
+ Led by [Baker et al (2016)](https://academic.oup.com/qje/article/131/4/1593/2468873), the EPU has become widely used by academics as well as financial institutions including central banks.
+As of January 2023 [the EPU website](https://www.policyuncertainty.com/) lists a global index, 28 country indices, and other related indicators.

 Baker, Nicholas Bloom, and Steven J. Davis (2016) "Measuring Economic Policy Uncertainty," Quarterly Journal of Economics, vol 131(4), pages 1593-1636.